Axlope/sql-query-studies/README.md

 `UPDATE employee SET birthday = '12/12/1988', email = 'a.bowart@yahoo.com' WHERE id = 5;`

 --4.
 Sütunların her birine göre ilgili satırı silecek 5 adet DELETE işlemi yapalım.
+(Let's do 5 DELETE operations that will delete the relevant row according to each of the columns.)

 `DELETE FROM employee WHERE id = 7; --id sütununda 7 olan satırı silecek.`